Crabble Athletic Ground

 Home Kit: White and Black

-Well the Crabble Athletic Ground is certainly a memorable one, mostly for its picturesque location.
+Well, the Crabble Athletic Ground is certainly a memorable one, mostly for its picturesque location.
 The Crabble ground is set into a hillside on one side of a river valley.
-At the base of this hillside is the 'lower pitch' which is now used by Dover Rugby Club.
-A previous club Dover FC, played matches here from 1897, before moving to the 'upper pitch' in 1951.
+At the base of this hillside is the ‘lower pitch’ which is now used by Dover Rugby Club.
+A previous club Dover FC, played matches here from 1897, before moving to the ‘upper pitch’ in 1951.
 It was in this year that the current Main Stand was opened.
-This stand which runs the full length of the pitch on one side, is a small covered all seated stand, comprising of five rows of seats.
+This stand which runs the full length of the pitch on one side is a small covered all seated stand, comprising of five rows of seats.
 There are a number of supporting pillars running across the front of this stand, which could impede your view.
 The seating areas stand is split into two sides, with an enclosed Press Box, situated near to the halfway line.
-Above the Press Area and constructed behind and above the Main Stand is a sizeable looking box like structure, which looks rather out of place.
-Apparently this is used as a Directors Lounge.
-On the roof of this structure is a small television gantry.
+Above the middle area of the stand is a small upper tier that contains seating and looks to be used for Directors and Corporate Sponsors.

 Opposite the Main Stand is the new Family Stand that was built in 2016.
 Running for half the length of the pitch, towards the Dover End, this new stand is a smart looking one.
 Having a capacity of 500 seats, this stand is covered.
-On one side there is an usual looking security control box, which looks out onto the stadium, whilst below the control box is the players tunnel.
-On the other side of this Family Stand towards the River End, the ground is largely open, with just the club house bar sitting in one corner.
+On one side there is an unusual looking security control box, which looks out onto the stadium, whilst below the control box is the player’s tunnel.
+On the other side of this Family Stand towards the River End, the ground is largely open, with just the clubhouse bar sitting in one corner.
 Both ends are similar looking covered terraces, that again have a number of supporting pillars.
 They are slightly unusual in that they are larger on one side than the other, as they have been built on a slope, which is evident from the pitch, which slopes up towards the Main Stand.
+There is a small scoreboard located above each end terrace.

 Normally fans are not segregated at the ground, but if they are then the Dover End Terrace is given over to visiting supporters.
 This stand can accommodate 2,000 fans.
 From here you can enjoy some great views over the valley beyond.
-However this comes at a price, as it is quite a hike up to the stadium (cars and coaches are parked down on the lower level), although the Club do sometimes have a golf buggy available to transport the less mobile up the hill.
+However, this comes at a price, as it is quite a hike up to the stadium (cars and coaches are parked down on the lower level), although the Club does sometimes have a golf buggy available to transport the less mobile up the hill.
 The ground is also quite exposed so especially in winter wrap up well as it can be quite a cold and biting wind that comes off the English Channel.
-Refreshments available inside include; Cheeseburger (£3.30), Quarter Pounder Burgers (£3.20), Hot Dogs (£2.80) and a selectionof filled rolls (£2).
-Usually the Crabble is an enjoyable and a memorable ground to visit.
+Refreshments available inside include; Cheeseburger (£3.30), Quarter Pounder Burgers (£3.20), Hot Dogs (£2.80) and a selection of filled rolls (£2).
+Usually, the Crabble is an enjoyable and a memorable ground to visit.

 There is a sizeable club house bar within the ground, which when games are not segregated, welcomes both home and away fans.
 Although rather sparse, there is a warm welcome, plus the bar enjoys some great views across the ground.
 The nearest pub to the ground is the Cricketers on Crabble Avenue, just across the road from the lower rugby pitch.

-If you arrive at Kearnsey railway station, then near to the station is the Railway Bell pub.
-On the walking route to the ground below, you will also pass the Dublin Man O War pub.
+If you arrive at Kearnsey Railway Station, then on the walking route to the ground below, you will also pass the Royal Oak pub that has real ale, offers food and has BT Sports.

 For those who have not been to Dover before, then remember it is further than you think.
 When you leave the M25 and join the M2, you feel as if you are almost there, when in fact you still have 60 miles still to go!